-1st-year PhD Student · Probability & Stochastic Processes
+1st-year PhD student · Probability & Stochastic Processes

 Broadly interested in the theoretical study of large stochastic systems, especially on rare events and heavy tails